Shingles

 A non-stick dressing that covers the rash when it is blistered and raw may help to reduce pain caused by contact with clothing.
 Simple creams (emollients) may be helpful if the rash is itchy.
 Calamine lotion can help to cool the skin and reduce mild itchiness.
 Suitable creams, dressings and Calamine lotion can be obtained over the counter from a pharmacy without a prescription.

-Painkillers - for example, paracetamol, or paracetamol combined with codeine (such as co-codamol), or anti-inflammatory painkillers (such as ibuprofen) - may give some relief for shingles.
-Strong painkillers (such as oxycodone and tramadol) may be needed, very rarely, in some cases.
+Normal painkillers - for example, paracetamol, or paracetamol combined with codeine (such as co-codamol), or anti-inflammatory painkillers (such as ibuprofen) - are often not very helpful for shingles pain, although they can be helpful in mild shingles pain.
+Strong painkillers (such as oxycodone and tramadol) are not advised for this reason.

 An anticonvulsant medicine such as gabapentin or pregabalin.
-They also ease neuralgic pain separate to their action to control convulsions.
+They also ease neuralgic pain separate to their action to manage seizures.

 If an antidepressant or anticonvulsant is advised, it should be taken regularly as prescribed.
 It may take up to two or more weeks for it to become fully effective to ease pain.
-In addition to easing pain during an episode of shingles, they may also help to prevent Postherpectic Neuralgia (PHN).
-See the separate leaflet called Postherpetic Neuralgia for more information.
+In addition to easing pain during an episode of shingles, they may also help to prevent Postherpetic Neuralgia (PHN).
+See the separate leaflet called Postherpetic neuralgia for more information.

 Antiviral medicines used to treat shingles include aciclovir, famciclovir and valaciclovir.
-An antiviral medicine is not a cure for shingles, it does not kill the virus but works by stopping the virus from multiplying.
-So, it may limit the severity of symptoms of the shingles episode.
+An antiviral medicine is not a cure for shingles; it does not kill the virus but works by stopping the virus from multiplying so may limit the severity of symptoms of the shingles episode.

 An antiviral medicine is most useful when started in the early stages of shingles (within 72 hours of the rash appearing).
-However, in some cases your doctor may still advise you have an antiviral medicine even if the rash is more than 72 hours old - particularly elderly people with severe shingles, or if shingles affects an eye.
+However, in some cases an antiviral medicine may still be advised even if the rash is more than 72 hours old - this is particularly the case in elderly people with severe shingles, or if shingles affects an eye.

 Antiviral medicines are not advised routinely for everybody with shingles.
-As a general rule, the following groups of people who develop shingles will normally be advised to take an antiviral medicine:
+As a general rule, antiviral medication will usually be prescribed for people in the following groups:

-If you are of any age and have any of the following:
+People of any age who have any of the following:

 Shingles that affects the eye or ear.